On the proportion of metric matroids whose Jacobians have nontrivial $\mathbf{p}$-torsion: Introduction

 \blfootnote{\textit{Key words and phrases}.
 Arithmetic statistics, regular matroid, series extension, Jacobian group, torsion, configuration polynomial, configuration hypersurface, finite field, rational point, density.}

-A graph $G$ can be associated with a finite abelian group, which plays a significant role in various mathematical disciplines, including arithmetic geometry, combinatorics, and statistical physics.
-Depending on the specific context, this group is known by different names such as Jacobian group, sandpile group, chip-firing group, or critical group.
+A graph can be associated with a finite abelian group that plays a significant role in various mathematical disciplines, including arithmetic geometry, combinatorics, and statistical physics.
+Depending on the context, this group is referred to by different names including: sandpile group, chip-firing group, or critical group.
+In the context of geometry, it is called Jacobian as it serves as a discrete counterpart to the Jacobian of a Riemann surface or of an algebraic curve over a finite field, highlighting the analogy between Riemann surfaces and graphs~\cite{Bake-Norine07,Baker,Horton}.
+A more direct connection is found in the group of components of the N\'eron model of a Jacobian of a curve over a local field, which is given as a Jacobian of a graph \cite{Lorenzini89, Bosch02}.
 We refer the reader to~\cite{Lorenzini08} for a discussion of these and other connections.

-In the context of geometry, this group is called Jacobian as it serves as a discrete counterpart to the Jacobian group of a Riemann surface or an algebraic curve over a finite field, highlighting the analogy between Riemann surfaces and graphs~\cite{Bake-Norine07,Baker,Horton}.
-A more direct connection we find it with the group of components of the N\'eron model of a Jacobian of a curve over a local field, which is given as a Jacobian of a graph \cite{Lorenzini89, Bosch02}.
-These connections, along with the significance of the Jacobian of a graph as a graph invariant, have motivated the exploration of arithmetic statistical problems concerning families of graphs.
-For instance, in \cite{Lorenzini08,Clancy-et15,Wood17} Cohen-Lenstra heuristics have been studied for random graphs.
+These connections, coupled with the importance of the Jacobian as a graph invariant, have driven the exploration of arithmetic statistical problems concerning families of graphs.
+For instance, Cohen-Lenstra heuristics have been studied for random graphs in \cite{Lorenzini08,Clancy-et15,Wood17}.
+However, very few families have been studied, and little is known about the structure of the Jacobians.
+The present work contributes to this area by investigating a new family of graphs.

-This paper addresses a variational problem concerning metric graphs.
-Specifically, we start with a graph $G$ and and assign a positive integer value $\lambda(e)$ to each edge $e$ of $G$.
-By repeatedly subdividing each edge $e$ of $G$ a number of times equal to $\lambda(e)$, we obtain a new graph denoted $G_\lambda$, which is referred to as a metric graph.
-These metric graphs offer an interesting connection to the well-known configuration of $G$, also known as the graph polynomial or Symanzik polynomial of $G$, denoted as $\Psi_G$.
-This connection is precised by Theorem~\ref{thm:order_of_jacobian_parametrized_by_conf_polynomial}, which states that $\Psi_G(\lambda)=\#\Jac(G_\lambda)$, where $\Jac(G_\lambda)$ is the Jacobian group of $G_\lambda$.
-Motivated by this connection, we study how likely is for $\Jac(G_\lambda)$ to have $p$-torsion by counting the zeroes of $\Psi_G$ modulo $p$.
+This paper addresses a variational problem concerning the family of metric graphs.
+We start with a graph $G$ and assign a positive integer value $\lambda(e)$ to each edge $e$ of $G$.
+By repeatedly subdividing each edge $\lambda(e)$ times, we obtain a new graph denoted $G_\lambda$, which is referred to as a metric graph.
+Our first major result (Theorem~\ref{thm:order_of_jacobian_parametrized_by_conf_polynomial}) establishes a link between metric graphs and the configuration polynomial of $G$, also referred to as the graph polynomial or Symanzik polynomial of $G$: